 Scheduling, Paying for, and Attending Appointments

 For in-office, telephone or video visits, we’ve developed a new, unique scheduling system that drastically reduces wait times.
 Instead of simply specifying a start time, blocks of time are reserved, just like a lesson or class.
-For example, if you schedule a 20-30-minute appointment, your appointment must conclude by the time the 30-minute block is over.
+For example, if you schedule a 30-minute appointment, your appointment must conclude by the time the 30-minute block is over.
 If more time is needed, another appointment will need to be scheduled, or a follow-up phone call can be made (usual charges apply – see next paragraph).
 This will ensure that subsequent patients can be seen on time.

 As such (for in-office visits), please arrive with plenty of lead time to be able to be checked in and begin your visit at the appointed time.
 We recommend arriving 10-15 minutes early if you are an established patient, and 25-30 minutes early if you are a new patient.
 If you arrive late, if there is still an adequate amount of time left in your appointment slot, you may still see the provider up until the end of the block (also see our Late Policy below).
 In emergencies, visits that go longer than scheduled will be charged in 5-minute increments ($2.50 for gold members, $12.50 for silver members, and $25 for one-time visits).
 Phone calls may need to be made later to wrap up unfinished business, and they will be charged in the same way.

 Remember that the practice of medicine (especially Family Medicine, which deals with the whole body, mind and soul) can be very unpredictable, and not all problems are equal (e.g., the evaluation of chest pain takes a lot longer than that of a skin lesion); therefore, there can be no guarantees as to how much will be accomplished in a particular visit.
 How much time you wish to reserve should be based on your past experience or the level of complication of the problem(s) needing to be addressed.
-See the Pricing page, under PHYSICIAN AND PA SERVICES, for examples that will help you estimate how much time you may desire to reserve.
+See the Book Appt. page for examples that will help you estimate how much time you may desire to reserve.

 Late and No-Show Policy